 Who we serve

-We serve those who demonstrate Gods heart for orphans and youth at risk.
+We serve those who demonstrate Gods heart for impoverished families and youth at risk.

 What we do